Why We’re Here

 To achieve our vision and purpose, we organize accessible and regular meetings and workshops and also use a variety of online resources to share and collaborate.
 The Collective serves a network of educators across the communities in which we serve and live.

 The Critical Educators Collective was founded in 2015 by a group of graduate students at Lewis & Clark College’s School of Education.
 Our work as a collective will continue in the future as we support each other as new educators.
 Though we are not formally affiliated with Lewis & Clark, we hope to inspire and support future Lewis & Clark education students to continue an active chapter of pre-service teachers.
 Since 2016, we have expanded the Collective to include educators teaching in the Portland-metro area and beyond.
+For information about the 2017 Teaching in the Time of Trump Teach-In, hosted at Lincoln High School in Portland, OR on February 11th, click here.

 Fall 2017 Elected Positions